 - Amino acids (L-theanine), vitamins, minerals, trace elements

 Black tea contains tannins, which inhibit iron absorption.
-People suffering from iron deficiency are advised to avoid drinks that contain tannins.
+People suffering from iron deficiency are recommended to avoid drinks that contain tannins.

 Oxalate (oxalic acid)

-If tea, organic tea.
-My recommendation: Kukicha and Hojicha from the green tea tree, gently fermented without teein and slightly alkalizing.
+If tea, then organic tea.
+My recommendation: Kukicha and Hojicha from the green tea tree, gently fermented without tea-caffeine and slightly alkalizing.
 You can drink Kukicha and Hojicha 365 days a year.